Esri/storymap-cascade/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [LICENSE.txt](LICENSE.txt) file.
+A copy of the license is available in the repository's [LICENSE](LICENSE) file.

 Some open-source components of this project are licensed under other License terms, see `src/lib/` folder for respective licence files.